maniospas/Blombly/docs/advanced/preprocessor.md

 Blombly's preprocessor can understand several directives that transform the source code before compilation into `.bbvm` files.
 These directives are made distinct by prepending them with a `!` symbol.
-Four main types of preprocessing are available: dependencies that make a source code file include another's code, expressions to be evaluated at compile time, and macros that enrich the language's grammar with higher-level expressions, and other supporting code transformations.
+Five main types of preprocessing are available: dependencies that make a source code file include another's code, expressions to be evaluated at compile time, permissions to read and write system resources, string interpolation, and macros that enrich the language's grammar with higher-level expressions.

 <br>